Effective Weight Loss without Surgery With Endosleeve

 Endoscopic sleeve gastroplasty leads to significant weight loss.
 It helps you lose weight by limiting how much you can eat.
 And the procedure is minimally invasive, reducing the risk of operative complications.

-Like other weight-loss procedures, endoscopic sleeve gastroplasty requires commitment to a healthier lifestyle.
+Like other weight-loss procedures, endoscopic sleeve gastroplasty requires a commitment to a healthier lifestyle.
 You need to make permanent healthy changes to your diet and get regular exercise to help ensure the long-term success of endoscopic sleeve gastroplasty.

 An ESG procedure achieves the same effect as the LSG, but much less invasively.
 It’s technically not a surgery, because the patient is not cut open or left with any scars.
 In fact, patients experience little or no pain throughout the entire process.
 An endoscope goes down the patient’s throat and into the gastrointestinal tract so the doctor can see.
 Then another device is introduced the same way as the endoscope in order to suture the front wall of the stomach to the back wall in order to reduce the storage space.